billettg/npmhome/README.md

 ## Docker desktop

-As per the documentation, please pull the image billettg/npmhome and run it, then select optional settings > ports, and specify your host port (the one that you will connect on).
-If you don't do this Docker will assign a random port.
-It is important to note that if you run the container as is you will not be able to connect to it on port 1234!
+Pull the image and run it, navigate to optional settings and set the port mapping and volume mappings as per the Docker run command above.
+If you don't do this npmhome will not work and you won't be able to connect to it or see your NPM proxy hosts.

 Once you have done this point your browser to http://localhost:port or http://IP:port to access the web interface.